 Check susceptible plants frequently from spring onwards so action can be taken before a damaging infestation has developed.
 When choosing control options you can minimise harm to non-target animals by starting with the methods in the non-pesticide control section.
 If this is not sufficient to reduce the damage to acceptable levels then you may choose to use pesticides.
 Within this group the shorter persistence pesticides (that are usually certified for organic growing) are likely to be less damaging to non-target wildlife than those with longer persistence and/or systemic action.

 Due to this insects rapid reproductive rate and the widespread occurrence of pesticide-resistant strains, biological control often gives better results than insecticides on greenhouse plants.

 This involves introducing tiny parasitoid wasps, Encarsia formosa, which prey on the whitefly scale nymphs.
-The parasitoid is available by mail order from the suppliers of biological controls.
-It is important to introduce the parasite before plants are heavily infested as it cannot give instant control.
-Parasitised nymphs turn black so it is easy to monitor the progress of the control.
+The parasitoid is available by mail order from the Biological control suppliers .
+It is important to introduce the parasitoid before plants are heavily infested as it cannot give instant control.
+Parasitised whitefly nymphs turn black so it is easy to monitor the progress of the control.
 As Encarsia is killed by most insecticides, avoid spraying with products other than fatty acids, plant invigorators, plant extracts or plant oils (see below) prior to its introduction.

 Other non-pesticide controls

 - Hang sticky yellow sheets (widely available from garden suppliers) above or among the plants to trap adult whitefly, this can help monitor whitefly activity rather than give control

 - Glasshouse whitefly can feed and breed on weeds so good weed control inside and around the glasshouse will remove alternate host plants